oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/1-6-monitor.md

 For details, refer to [InfluxDB docs](https://docs.influxdata.com/influxdb/v2.0/tools/grafana/).

+### Setup Dashboard
+For a Geth monitoring dashboard, copy the ID of [this dashboard](https://grafana.com/grafana/dashboards/13877-single-geth-dashboard/) and paste it into the `Import page` in Grafana.
+After saving the dashboard, it should look dashboard.

 ### Customize Dashboard
 If you want to customize the dashboard, please refer to [Ethereum docs](https://ethereum.org/en/developers/tutorials/monitoring-geth-with-influxdb-and-grafana/#setting-up-grafana).